 Professional Athletes Who Have Suffered a DVT

 Several high-profile professional athletes have been in the news after suffering from a DVT.
-NBA players Damian Lillard, age 34, and Victor Wembanyama, age 21, were both recently diagnosed with the condition within a few months of one other.
+NBA players Damian Lillard, age 34, and Victor Wembanyama, age 21, were both diagnosed with the condition in 2025 within a few months of one another.

-Other well-known athletes that have experienced a DVT during their professional careers include tennis player Serena Williams and NHL players Steven Stamkos and Frederik Andersen.
-Andersen, who was diagnosed with a DVT and eventually a pulmonary embolism, described some of the warning signs he experienced saying, "I was dealing with some pain low in the lungs, and that's what kind of hindered me breathing...It was a minimum of three months on a heavy dose of blood thinners."
-Andersen was able to return to the game after several months of treatment.
+Other well-known athletes who have experienced a DVT during their professional careers include tennis player Serena Williams and NHL players Steven Stamkos and Frederik Andersen.
+Andersen, who was diagnosed with a DVT and eventually a pulmonary embolism, described some of the warning signs he experienced, saying, “I was dealing with some pain low in the lungs, and that’s what kind of hindered me breathing…It was a minimum of three months on a heavy dose of blood thinners.”
+Andersen returned to the game after several months of treatment.

 Awareness and Prevention: A Winning Strategy

 Understanding the heightened risk of DVT in men and athletes is the first step towards prevention.
-While some risk factors like height are unavoidable, others can be managed through lifestyle modifications and proactive measures.
+While some risk factors, such as height, a family history of clots, a sedentary job, or a recent injury, are unavoidable, others can be managed through lifestyle modifications and proactive measures.

-For both men and women, staying active, maintaining a healthy weight, avoiding smoking, and being aware of family history are of equal importance.
+For both men and women, staying active, maintaining a healthy weight, avoiding smoking, and being aware of family history are equally important.
 Athletes, in particular, should prioritize staying well-hydrated, managing injuries, and being mindful of the potential risks associated with frequent air travel and NSAID use.

 Conclusion